thepseudocodeus/leetcode_hero/README.md

 ## Story

+This is the story of how a hero goes about creating a magic spell able to conquer the treacherous world known as leetcode.

+Our hero forges a console to navigate the realm of code.
+Each command is a spell, each file a quest.
+The console narrates progress, guards against confusion, and ensures that every journey begins and ends with clarity.

 - [ ] TODO: ordinary world: Establish setting, characters (users, system), status quo.
 - [ ] TODO: call to adventure: The problem/opportunity disrupts the status quo.
 - [ ] TODO: (Often within Call to Adventure): Hesitation, fear, or initial failed solutions.